Centrunk/dvm-p25-config/README.md

-# centrunk-default-config
+# DVM-P25-Config
-Default configuration for Centrunk
+Here lives the default config files for the P25 Installer Script!